OpenDataLiteracy/WSL-AMF/assessment/planning-variables.md

 Use Kubler et al. (2018) framework?
 Also, should capture datasets from early, middle, and late period for the data portal.

+The European Open Data Portal Monitor assesses metadata completeness by these variables:
+    This measure is an average of the missing metadata across a defined set of fields: licence, author, organisation, date released and date updated.

 ### Variables

 - Data Assessed